 In both cases the microservices are loosely coupled with each other, avoiding synchronous and blocking-calls whenever possible.

-Microservices configuration with XAP was inspired from popular SW concepts and libraries such as Jini, Rio, Spring, Hibernate, Tomcat, etc. For Java users, a microservice will usually describe itself via a spring-based configuration file called pu.xml.
+Microservices configuration with GigaSpaces was inspired from popular SW concepts and libraries such as Jini, Rio, Spring, Hibernate, Tomcat, etc. For Java users, a microservice will usually describe itself via a spring-based configuration file called pu.xml.
 It will compose Beans definition that will include the microservice internal artifacts and their dependency.
-The Beans will follow the regular life-cycle scheme spring provides with a few additional events provided with XAP such microservice (PU) creation and moving into backup or primary mode.
+The Beans will follow the regular life-cycle scheme spring provides with a few additional events provided with the platform such microservice (PU) creation and moving into backup or primary mode.

 Stateful PUs would be any PU that embeds a Space component, usually deployed with primary-backup cluster topology.
 It may hold user-defined business logic such as event handlers or other collocated logic called explicitly or implicitly.

-Since most microservices implementations might have a front-end web service end-point, the Stateless PU running web container within the XAP grid such as Jetty or Tomcat can be very useful.
+Since most microservices implementations might have a front-end web service end-point, the Stateless PU running web container within the platform’s grid such as Jetty or Tomcat can be very useful.

-There are multiple data processing options with XAP, all of which support microservices very well.
+There are multiple data processing options, all of which support microservices very well.
 You may have reactive-based processing or proactive.
 Each may be deployed as a microservice.
 Reactive-based processing are implemented using the different event handlers—polling, notify, and archive container.
 These are usually collocated with each microservice instance (stateful PU) for maximum performance and minimal network utilization, which avoids expensive serialization.

 Proactive processing usually performs map-reduce across the entire data grid nodes.
 This would invoke business logic across primary data grid nodes, where each returns an intermediate result that is reduced and aggregated and passed to the caller.